 of projected job openings and its relation to the number of

 projected program completers.

-names of members and minutes of key meetings with the Advisory Committee for the department/program.
+- The names, titles, and affiliations of members, and minutes of key meetings with the Advisory Committee for the department/program.

 Associate Degrees for Transfer